Alejandro Agustín Lanusse: Presidency

 Alejandro Lanusse's presidential inauguration, 1971.

 In contrast to the conservative Onganía, Lanusse was regarded by his aides as "the last liberal officer in the Argentine armed forces".
 In 1970, Lanusse led the coup that overthrew Onganía and installed General Roberto Levingston as president.
-Lanusse later called Levingston's appointment as a "barbarity" while defending the deicision at the time, saying that "it was done so as to avoid what had been happening" under Onganía.
+Lanusse later called Levingston's appointment as a "barbarity" while defending the decision at the time, saying that "it was done so as to avoid what had been happening" under Onganía.
 After Levingston tried to dismiss Lanusse as commander-in-chief, Lanusse carried out another coup that overthrew Levingston and installed himself as president in 1971.

 During his administration he continuously faced political unrest, with an increase in guerrilla activity.
 Many political opponents were jailed, and Lanusse decided to negotiate with the Montoneros (a Peronist guerrilla movement) for the return of the corpse of Evita (Eva Duarte de Perón), Juan Domingo Perón's second wife whose body had been hidden by the "Revolución Libertadora".
 This culminated in what became known as the "Grand National Accord".
 On 22 August 1971, several imprisoned guerrillas attempted to escape from the Naval Base of Rawson in Patagonia, and were executed without trial in the Trelew massacre.

 During his administration he established diplomatic relations with China and publicly supported Chile's Socialist president, Salvador Allende, calling his death in the 1973 Chilean coup d'état a personal loss.

 Lanusse ordered presidential elections that were held in March 1973 and won by Hector Cámpora.
 Lanusse was jostled and spat at as he left the Casa Rosada and the presidency.
 Despite saying that Perón, who was living in exile in Spain, would never return to Argentina "either because he doesn't want to, or doesn't have the guts", Lanusse helped arrange for Perón's arrival in Argentina in June 1973.